Glossary

 Location-based method for scope 2 emissions: A location-based method is a way of calculating emissions from purchased electricity.
 It reflects the average emissions intensity of grids on which energy consumption occurs (using mostly grid-average emission factor data).

-Low-carbon Economy: A low-carbon economy (sometimes referred to as a decarbonised economy) is based on energy sources that produce low GHG emissions.
+Low-carbon Economy: A low-carbon economy (sometimes referred to as a decarbonised economy) powered by on energy sources that produce low GHG emissions, such as solar and wind energy.

 Market-based method for scope 2 emissions: A market-based method is a way of calculating emissions from purchased electricity.
-It reflects emissions from directly purchased electricity using supplier specific emissions factors such as renewable energy backed by Renewable Guarantees of Origin certificates.
+It reflects emissions from electricity that companies have purposefully chosen to purchase i.e electricity from renewable sources has lower emissions

 Net Zero: Achieving a balance between the anthropogenic carbon emitted into the atmosphere, and the carbon removed from it.
 This means the amount of carbon emitted from anthropological (human) activity is no more than the amount removed through activities such as carbon offsetting.

-Paris Agreement: The Paris Agreement was an agreement within the United Nations Framework Convention on Climate Change effective 4 November 2016.
-The objective is to limit the increase in average global temperatures to below 2°C, preferably to 1.5°C, compared to pre-industrial levels.
+Paris Agreement: The Paris Agreement was signed by 196 countries in 2016 with the objective of limiting the increase in average global temperatures to below 2°C, preferably to 1.5°C, compared to pre-industrial levels.

-Responsible Investment: Responsible Investing encompasses integrating Environmental, Social, and Governance (ESG) considerations into all aspects of investment analysis and decision-making at NFU Mutual.
-This includes applying positive and negative screening, practicing active ownership through stakeholder engagement to promote sustainable and responsible business, and adhering to industry standards and affiliations such as the Stewardship Code, PRI, and Investor Forum.
-The scope covers managing funds for general insurance, retail investment, pension customers, and the company's retirement benefit scheme, ensuring sustainable growth and alignment with client needs.
+Responsible Investment: Responsible Investing encompasses integrating environmental, social, and governance (ESG) considerations into all aspects of investment analysis and decision-making at NFU Mutual.
+This includes practicing active ownership through stakeholder engagement to promote sustainable and responsible business, and adhering to industry standards and affiliations such as the Stewardship Code, the Principles for Responsible Investment, and the Investor Forum.
 Governance and stewardship structures support these practices, promoting transparency and accountability in investment processes.

 Risk Appetite: Risk Appetites are measurable criteria set by the NFU Mutual Board that state the amount of risk we are prepared to take in pursuit of our long-term objectives.